godliver/godliver.github.io/_pages/research.md

 ### InstaIndoor - Indoor scene recognition in videos gathered from social media  <br>
 <u><a href="https://arxiv.org/abs/2112.12409">Paper,</a></u> <u><a href="https://github.com/andreea-glavan/multimodal-audiovisual-scene-recognition">GitHub with code and dataset</a></u> <br>

-A. Glavan, E. Talavera, “InstaIndoor and multi-modal deep learning for indoor scene recognition”, Neural Computing and Applications, IF 5.6, Q1, 2022.
+A. Glavan, E. Talavera, “InstaIndoor and multi-modal deep learning for indoor scene recognition”, Neural Computing and Applications, 2022.

 ### HR-Crime - Human related crime in surveillance fideos<br>
 <u><a href="https://arxiv.org/abs/2108.00246">Paper</a></u>, <u><a href="https://doi.org/10.34894/IRRDJE">Dataset</a></u> <br>